TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/BrowserJS/Package/Documentation/DOM/createDOM_ElementFromHTML_Code.md

 [![Official plugin](https://img.shields.io/badge/IntelliJ_IDEA_Live_Template-cdefhc-blue.svg?style=flat)](https://plugins.jetbrains.com/plugin/17638-yamato-daiwa-es-extensions)

 ```
-createDOM_ElementFromHTML_Code(HTML_Code: string): Element;
+(HTML_Code: string): Element

-createDOM_ElementFromHTML_Code<DOM_ElementSubtype extends Element>(
+<DOM_ElementSubtype extends Element>(
-  namedParameters: {
+  compoundParameter: Readonly<{
     HTML_Code: string;
     rootDOM_ElementSubtype: new () => DOM_ElementSubtype;
-  }
+  }>
-): DOM_ElementSubtype;
+): DOM_ElementSubtype
 ```

 Creates the DOM element ([Element](https://developer.mozilla.org/en-US/docs/Web/API/Element)) or it's inheritor from HTML code, herewith it must be exactly one root element.
-If you have more than one root element or not sure that it will only one single root element, use [createHTML_CollectionFromHTML_Code](createHTML_CollectionFromHTML_Code.md) function instead.
+If you have more than one root element or not sure that unknown at advance HTML code will contain only one root element, use [createHTML_CollectionFromHTML_Code](createHTML_CollectionFromHTML_Code.md) function instead.

 ![](createDOM_ElementFromHTML_Code-LiveTemplateDemo.gif)